 A primary rationale for establishing the command was the services' failure to modernize SOF systems.
 Keen congressional interest in this area continued after the command was activated, and a 17 November 1987 conference report criticized DOD for the lack of progress in procuring "SOF-peculiar equipment."
-Some on the Hill labeled this lack progress as "malicious implementation" of the Nunn-Cohen Amendment.
-The Congress enacted an additional piece of legislation on 4 December 1987 that authorized CINCSOC to function as a "Head of Agency" for SOF acquisition programs, an authority normally reserved for the Service Secretaries.
+Some on Capitol Hill labeled this lack of progress as "malicious implementation" of the Cohen-Nunn Amendment.
+The Congress enacted an additional piece of legislation on 4 December 1987 that authorized CINCSOC to function as a "Head of Agency" for SOF acquisition programs, an authority normally reserved for the service secretaries.